Topological Quantum Liquids with Long-Range Couplings

 To proceed, we first consider the symmetries of Hamiltonian \rf{eq:powerlaw} with two boundaries that are absent on a semi-infinite chain.
 These symmetries, present also in a local chain, impose additional conditions that are useful to analytically determine the non-zero energy of the edge modes.
 We observe that a reflection of the chain about its centre, $j\to N-j+1$ with $l\to -l$, as well as a substitution of $a_j\to -a_j$, $a_j^{\dagger}\to a_j^{\dagger}$ transform the Hamiltonian as $H\to -H$, that give $\psi_j^A=-\psi_{N-j+1}^A$ and $\psi_j^B=\psi_{N-j+1}^B$.
 A second set of possible transformations, including a reflection along with $a_j\to a_j$ and $a_j^{\dagger}\to -a_j^{\dagger}$, that also transform the Hamiltonian as $H\to -H$, give $\psi_j^A=\psi_{N-j+1}^A$ and $\psi_j^B=-\psi_{N-j+1}^B$.
 These conditions impose either $\phi_1=\sum_j^N\psi_j^A=0$ or $\phi_2=\sum_j^N\psi_j^B=0$, respectively.

 We first set $\phi_2=0$ in Eq.~\eqref{eq:GF}.
 As we have seen above, demanding that the generating function describes an exponentially localised mode imposes conditions on its divergence properties.
-These conditions, by their turn, determine that, for $\mu<J$, the energy of the mode is given by \be E_+=\frac{J-\mu}{2} \frac{J^2-|\Delta|^2}{J^2+|\Delta|^2}, \ee and the amplitudes of the corresponding state are given by \be \psi^{+}_j \propto z_1^{-j} + z_1^{j-N-1} , \ee where $z_1=\frac{2E_++2J-\mu}{2E_+-\mu}$ is the inverse of the cancelled pole.
-When we set $\phi_1=0$, we obtain the second energy, $E_-=-E_+$, with the mode given by \be \psi^{-}_j \propto z_1^{-j} + z_1^{j-N-1} . \ee Hence, the localised Majorana edge modes of a finite chain have in general non-zero energies $E_\pm$ determined by Eq.~\rf{eq:energy} that are independent of the system size $N$.
+These conditions determine that, for $\mu<J$, the energy of the mode is given by \be E_+=\frac{J-\mu}{2} \frac{J^2-|\Delta|^2}{J^2+|\Delta|^2}, \ee and the amplitudes of the corresponding state are given by \be \psi^{+}_j \propto z_1^{-j} + z_1^{j-N-1} , \ee where $z_1=\frac{2E_++2J-\mu}{2E_+-\mu}$ is the inverse of the cancelled pole.
+When we set $\phi_1=0$, we obtain the second energy, $E_-=-E_+$, with the mode given by $\psi^{-}_j\propto\left[\sigma_1\psi^{+}_j\right]^*$.
+Hence, the localised Majorana edge modes of a finite chain have in general non-zero energies $E_\pm$ determined by Eq.~\rf{eq:energy} that are independent of the system size $N$.

-The non-zero value of the energies $E_\pm$ is due to the non-local interactions that couple between the edge modes at the two ends regardless of their distance.
-These couplings hybridise the two Majorana edge modes making them have support simultaneously at both ends, as it is apparent from Eq.~\rf{eq:edge1} and Eq.~\rf{eq:edge2}.
+The non-zero value of the energies $E_\pm$ is due to the non-local coupling between the edge modes at the two ends regardless of their distance.
+These couplings hybridise the two Majorana edge modes making them have support simultaneously at both ends, as it is apparent from Eq.~\rf{eq:edge1}.
 This is equivalent to the hybridisation of overlapping edge modes in local Hamiltonians, though now this effect cannot be removed by increasing the size $N$ of the system.
 Note that the special case with $J=\pm|\Delta|$ and $\mu=0$ gives rise to edge Majorana modes with $E_\pm=0$ and amplitudes $\psi^\pm_j$ that are ultra-localised at the ends of the chain, as expected from the Majorana description given in Fig.~\ref{fig:4site}~(Bottom).